CancerCompBioLab/EOCRCexposome/README.md

 Data management and download for the pesticide use data, the linear mixed models and the plots presented in Figure 6

 #### 07_Score_validation_FS1_FS2.R
-Plots presented in Supplementary Figure S3 and S5
+Validation of the MRSs using publicly available data sets.
+Plots presented in Supplementary Figure S1, S2, and S3

+#### 08_Fig_4_Molecular_differences_HL_Picloram.R
+Comparing the 1st  with the 3rd tertile picloram MRS to identify difference in mutations (Figure 4a-d) and gene expression (Figure 4e), and pathway enrichment (Figure 4f)

+#### 09_Pesticide_IPC_ssGSEA.R
+Gene expression differences due to pesticide exposure in IPCs and the ssGSEA in TCGA-COAD vs the MRS, including permutation tesing (Figure 3f and e).